grimnirs/Home-Alert-System/README.md

 # Home-Alert-System

-The Home-Alert-System is a small, cost-effective embedded system designed to improve home or small office safety by monitoring for intrusions and unusual environmental conditions. **Please note: This is designed as a "leave the home" system**, intended to be armed when the premises are unoccupied.
+The Home-Alert-System is a small, cost-effective embedded system designed to improve home or small office safety by monitoring for intrusions and unusual environmental conditions.
+Designed to be armed when leaving the home, either manually or by phone based location data.

 When sensor thresholds are exceeded, the system provides real-time safety monitoring by triggering alerts via notifications or alarms to a central base station.